vansky/vansky.github.io/index.md

 May 13: Gave an invited talk to CPL Lab at MIT: [Language is not Language Processing](/assets/pdf/vanschijndel-2020-invited_mit-slides.pdf)

-April 30: Forrest Davis' paper on discourse mitigation of RNN garden paths was accepted to CogSci!
+April 30: Forrest Davis' paper was accepted to CogSci!
+Explores the ability to learn situation knowledge and discourse representations from plain text.

-April 4: Forrest Davis' [paper on relative clause attachment](/assets/pdf/davis_vanschijndel-2020-acl.pdf) was accepted to ACL!
+April 4: Forrest Davis' [paper](/assets/pdf/davis_vanschijndel-2020-acl.pdf) was accepted to ACL!
+Explores aspects of language comprehension that cannot be learned by current language models.

+March 19: Forrest Davis' [CUNY presentation](https://osf.io/thj6c/) went well.
+Explores the ability to learn situation knowledge and discourse representations from plain text.

 December 13: Our [Neuropsychologia paper](https://doi.org/10.1101/717512) was finally accepted.
-We show that linguistic prediction (lexical and syntactic) happens entirely in language-specific brain regions, rather than being driven by domain-general prediction mechanisms.
+Shows that linguistic prediction (lexical and syntactic) happens entirely in language-specific brain regions, rather than being driven by domain-general prediction mechanisms.